dojoengine/book/docs/pages/getting-started/quick-start.md

 ::::steps

-### Install Dojoup
+### Install Dojo

 Dojo is built around a set of development tools - Katana, Torii and Sozo.
-Install them all easily with Dojoup.
+To install them, you can choose between using the [Dojoup](/toolchain/dojoup.md) utility or the [asdf-dojo](https://github.com/dojoengine/asdf-dojo) plugin.
+Both methods are effective but cater to different needs.
+Dojoup provides a direct installation method, while asdf-dojo allows version management through the asdf version manager.

+#### Option 1: Using Dojoup

 ```sh
 curl -L https://install.dojoengine.org | bash
 ```

-### Run dojoup
+##### Run dojoup

 This will install Dojoup, then simply follow the instructions on-screen, which will make the `dojoup` command available in your CLI.